baxpr/freesurfer-iis/usage.md

 `--contain`, `--containall`

 * Do NOT use these options.
 Freesurfer uses temporary space in /dev/shm.
-The container itself does not have enough free space, so this must be bound to a location on the host.
+The container itself does not have enough free space, so /dev/shm must be bound to a location on the host.
 A typical install of singularity does this by default behind the scenes.

 `--cleanenv`